deepanshutiwari27/Smallshark/README.md

 - FUD (Fully undetectable)
 - Builder script both works with Windows and Linux

+### Before sending file to target :
+- 1 Run python3 Smallshark.py
+- 2 Enter ip address you got from ngrok tool
+- 3 Open ngrok tool and listen loopback interface from tcpdump
+- 4 Add IP Logger link to ensure obtaining IP address of the target

+### Running this file will disable target's firewall and add bind shell to target's PC

 ### After target opens the file :
 - 1 Open Metasploit or it's equivalent
 - 2 Choose bind shell